airbytehq/airbyte/docs/integrations/destinations/langchain.md

 THe OpenAI embedding API is used to calculate embeddings - see [OpenAI API](https://beta.openai.com/docs/api-reference/text-embedding) for details.
 To do so, an OpenAI API key is required.

-This integration will be mostly constrained by the [speed of the OpenAI embedding API](https://platform.openai.com/docs/guides/rate-limits/overview).
+This integration will be constrained by the [speed of the OpenAI embedding API](https://platform.openai.com/docs/guides/rate-limits/overview).

+For testing purposes, it's also possible to use the [Fake embeddings](https://python.langchain.com/docs/modules/data_connection/text_embedding/integrations/fake) integration.
+It will generate random embeddings and is suitable to test a data pipeline without incurring embedding costs.

 ### Indexing